 The news production class will teach students to write, edit, report and broadcast a student-run TV news show, "Haskell News."
 Students are responsible for all reporting, producing, studio management, editing, and broadcasting of the student-produced show.
-Prerequisite(s): MCOM 113
+Prerequisite(s): MCOM 115.

-MCOM 215 Internship in TV Production (3 credit hours) Instruction provided in this course will be given in a professional broadcast environment.
+MCOM 215 Internship in TV Production (3 credit hours)

+Instruction provided in this course will be given in a professional broadcast environment.
 Students will work with a wide variety of video production tools.
-Prerequisite(s): MCOM 114
+Prerequisite(s): MCOM 116 or MCOM 212.